-Not in the short term, no. Long-term compression of the testicles can lead to impaired fertility.
+Not in the short term.
+Long-term compression of the testicles can lead to impaired fertility.
 Give yourself a rest every now and again with looser fitting trousers and underwear.

 Yes, excessive cycling can cause erectile dysfunction, although it doesn't always.
 This is due to pressure on the nerves at the base of the penis (the perineum).
 Use a good saddle suited to your riding style – some bike shops will let you try saddles out for a week or so.
-Alternate sitting in the saddle with standing to relieve pressure intermittently too.
+Alternate sitting in the saddle with standing to relieve pressure every now and again.